zoom/meetingsdk-linux-raw-recording-sample/README.md

 1. The sdk auth token, password, meeting number etc.. needs to be written in the config.txt file.
 The [recording_token](https://developers.zoom.us/docs/meeting-sdk/apis/#operation/meetingLocalRecordingJoinToken) when entered, will allow you to recording with additional actions from host.

-`GetVideoRawData` and `GetAudioRawData` are boolean control variables.
+`GetVideoRawData`, `GetAudioRawData`, `SendVideoRawData`, `SendAudioRawData` are boolean control variables.
 You can search for them in the sample code to understand the flow.

 ### Disclaimer
 Please be aware that all hard-coded variables and constants shown in the documentation and in the demo, such as Zoom Token, Zoom Access, Token, etc., are ONLY FOR DEMO AND TESTING PURPOSES.
 We STRONGLY DISCOURAGE the way of HARDCODING any Zoom Credentials (username, password, API Keys & secrets, SDK keys & secrets, etc.) or any Personal Identifiable Information (PII) inside your application.
 WE DON’T MAKE ANY COMMITMENTS ABOUT ANY LOSS CAUSED BY HARD-CODING CREDENTIALS OR SENSITIVE INFORMATION INSIDE YOUR APP WHEN DEVELOPING WITH OUR SDK.